Brian Fitzpatrick (American politician): 2016

 In 2016, Fitzpatrick ran for the open U.S. House seat of his brother Mike Fitzpatrick, who retired from Congress to uphold a promise to limit himself to four terms.

 In the April 26, 2016, Republican primary, Fitzpatrick received 78.4% of the vote, defeating Andy Warren and Marc Duome.
-State Representative Steve Santarsiero defeated Shaughnessy Naughton for the Democratic nomination, 59.8% to 40.2%.
+State representative Steve Santarsiero defeated Shaughnessy Naughton for the Democratic nomination, 59.8% to 40.2%.
 Fitzpatrick won the general election with 54.4% of the vote to Santarsiero's 45.6%.

 2018

 After a court-ordered redistricting, Fitzpatrick's district was renumbered the 1st district.
 It remained largely unchanged from the old 8th, but absorbed a larger slice of central Montgomery County.
 According to Nate Cohn of The New York Times, "the old 8th had been one of the more regularly drawn districts in a map that had been thrown out as an unconstitutional partisan Republican gerrymander.
 The new 1st was slightly more Democratic than its predecessor.
 Had it existed in 2016, Hillary Clinton would have carried it with 49% of the vote to Donald Trump's 47%.
 In contrast, Clinton and Trump finished almost tied in the old 8th, with Trump winning by 0.2 percentage points."

 In the Republican primary on May 15, 2018, Fitzpatrick defeated Dean Malik, 68.85% to 31.15%.
-Scott Wallace won the Democratic primary with 55.97% of the vote.
+Scott Wallace, the director of a charitable foundation, won the Democratic primary with 55.97% of the vote.
 In the general election, Fitzpatrick defeated Wallace, 51.3% to 48.7%.
 He carried Bucks County by 12,000 votes, more than his overall margin of 8,300 votes.
 Fitzpatrick thus became one of only three Republican U.S. representatives to survive during the 2018 U.S. House elections in congressional districts that Democratic presidential nominee Hillary Clinton carried in 2016, along with John Katko and Will Hurd.

 2020

 Fitzpatrick ran for a third term in 2020.
 In the Republican primary, he defeated Andrew Meehan, who ran as a more conservative candidate and a staunch supporter of President Donald Trump.
-The Democratic nominee was Ivyland City Councilwoman Christina Finello.
+The Democratic nominee was Ivyland Borough councilwoman Christina Finello.
 Fitzpatrick was considered potentially vulnerable because his district had voted for Clinton in 2016, but he was reelected by a margin of 13 percentage points even as Democratic presidential nominee Joe Biden won Pennsylvania and carried the district by 6 points.
 He was one of nine House Republicans to win in a district carried by Biden.

+2022

+In 2022, Fitzpatrick defeated Alex Entin in the Republican primary.
+In the general election, Fitzpatrick defeated Democratic candidate Ashley Ehasz.

+2024

+In 2024, Fitzpatrick defeated Mark Houck in the Republican primary.
+Fitzpatrick defeated Ashley Ehasz in the general election in 2024.

+He is one of three Republicans to represent a district in which 2024 Democratic presidential nominee Kamala Harris won.